ZainabAldhanhani/Senior-Graduation-Project/README.md

 go to Preferences --> Raspberry Pi Configuration --> interfaces

-enble the SSH and VNC
+enable the SSH and VNC